 Schools that certify students as eligible for a Stafford Student Loan or a Pell Grant are required to have a "sexual crime prevention program."
-In order to prevent sexual misconduct, harassment, and more serious crimes the college strives to maintain an environment on campus that promotes respect for the innate dignity of each of its students, faculty, and staff.
+In order to prevent sexual misconduct, harassment, and more serious crimesa the College strives to maintain an environment on campus that promotes respect for the innate dignity of each of its students, faculty, and staff.
 Hence, in academic settings we require dress that signifies that dignity; we require formal address when speaking to each other; and we expect students, faculty and staff to listen and respond to each other politely and respectfully.
 We strictly maintain single-sex dormitories, forbid the use of alcohol on campus (except when alcoholic beverages are served by the College to those of legal age), and maintain a curfew that is intended in part to keep students from temptations that can arise when one is tired.
 We expect our students, faculty, and staff to refrain from vulgar, abusive and disrespectful speech, which could incline one to regard others with disrespect.
-We maintain filters for our internet service, restrict the use of cell phones for accessing the internet, and require approval for b Including, but not limited to, sexual assault: any offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting (UCR) program; domestic violence, dating violence, and stalking (as defined in the Violence Against Women Act [VAWA] of 1994).
-Per the National Incident-Based Reporting System User Manual from the FBI UCR Program, a sex offense is "any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent."

-movies watched on campus in order, again in part, to protect our students, faculty, and staff from media that promote sexual promiscuity and violence and incline one to see a member of the opposite sex as a mere object of lust.
+We maintain filters for our internet service and restrict the use of cell phones for accessing the internet, again in part, to protect our students, faculty, and staff from media that promote sexual promiscuity and violence and incline one to see a member of the opposite sex as a mere object of lust.
 The College will not tolerate any form of sexual assault, dating violence, domestic violence, or stalking.

-We also have a Counselor, Chaplains, Resident Directors, and the Assistant Dean who are available to help any student that is struggling with difficulties in these areas and are available to instruct students with regard to the moral and spiritual dimensions that arise in connection with sexual matters.
+We also have chaplains, counselors, the Assistant Dean, and Resident Assistant who are available to help any student that is struggling with difficulties in these areas and are available to instruct students with regard to the moral and spiritual dimensions that arise in connection with sexual matters.

-All students, faculty, and staff of the College are required to read Imitate the Purity of Christ, a document written by the Dean aimed at helping the reader grow in virtue and warn them of behavior that could lead to such acts as described above.
+All students, faculty, and staff of the College are required to read Imitate the Purity of Christ, a document written by the Dean aimed at helping the reader grow in virtue and warning of behavior that could lead to such acts as described above.
 Part of our ongoing prevention and awareness program includes requiring our faculty, staff, and returning students to complete continued training.
-This year we asked them to watch the Bishop Barron video "Why the Church Says No." There are also occasional talks with students regarding these matters organized by the Assistant Dean or Chaplains.
+This year we asked them to go through the next part of the program entitled Peace to Those Around Me.
+There are also occasional talks with students regarding these matters by the Dean, Assistant Dean, and Chaplains.
 Incoming students are informed of the College's policies concerning such matters during Freshmen Orientation.
-Faculty and staff are informed as part of both the interview and orientation process.
-In addition to these measures, the College sends notices to the campus community informing them of the information available to them concerning the College's policies in regard to these matters.
+Faculty and Staff are informed as part of both the interview and orientation processes.
+In addition to these measures, the College sends notices to the College community informing them of the information available to them concerning the College's policies in regard to these matters.